openedx/openedx-events/docs/decisions/0009-course-catalog-info-changed-design.rst

 The COURSE_CATALOG_INFO_CHANGED will only contain the information necessary to work in a Publisher-enabled environment.
 In particular, this means it will not contain the ``media`` field usually present in the Studio ``/courses`` API endpoint.

-In Discovery, if Publisher is not enabled, the consumer will simply ignore the event and not try to update anything.
+In Discovery, if Publisher is not enabled, the consumer will log a warning and not try to update anything.

 Rationale
 ---------